Saido Berahino: Loans

 On 20 October 2011, Berahino joined League Two club Northampton Town on a one-month loan deal.
 He made his professional debut for the Cobblers two days later in 2–1 defeat to Bradford City at Valley Parade, playing the full 90 minutes.
 Three days after that, he scored his first senior goal against Hereford United, albeit in a 3–1 home loss at Sixfields.
 His loan was extended twice, on 3 November and on 5 January 2012.
 Two days after his first extension, Berahino scored twice away to Gillingham, a goal in each half of a 4–3 loss.
 He ended his spell with 6 league goals in 14 appearances for Northampton, although they were struggling in League Two.

 On 9 February 2012, Berahino went out on loan again, this time at a higher level than before, by joining League One club Brentford through to the end of the season.
 He made his debut five days later, replacing Marcus Bean at the end of a 2–1 loss at Colchester United.
 In the next match, at Griffin Park on the 20th, he came on for Gary Alexander in the 28th minute and scored in each half of a 4–0 win against Carlisle United.
 He also scored both goals in a 2–0 win over Exeter City on 6 March, after which the club's caretaker manager Alan Kernaghan praised him by saying: "Saido got the nod and he did well, but this was win [sic] built on a strong defensive performance as shown by another clean sheet."
 Due to arguments with new manager Uwe Rösler, the loan spell with Brentford ended early and he returned to West Bromwich Albion on 3 April, having scored 4 goals in 8 appearances.

 Berahino made his debut for West Brom as a substitute against Yeovil Town in a League Cup second round tie on 28 August 2012, replacing Shane Long for the final six minutes of a 4–2 away win.
 He signed on loan for Championship club Peterborough United on 1 October, in a deal until 2 January 2013.
 The following day, he made his debut in a 2–0 win at Barnsley, replacing Emile Sinclair after 65 minutes.
 On 27 October, Berahino scored twice in a 3–0 win over Derby County.
-At Peterbrough United, manager Darren Ferguson said that Berahino would play more regularly.
+At Peterborough United, manager Darren Ferguson said that Berahino would play more regularly.
 He played ten matches on his loan spell, which was cut short by a knee injury.